 THE ART OF SURVIVAL & SELF-RELIANCE

 It’s not really “self-reliance” but more “nature-reliance”.
 We’d like to know how to get by in a world without grocery stores and Walmarts.
 From time to time I’ll post on this topic at my blog.
+You can click here to read all of the posts that were tagged “Self-Reliance“.
+A lot of posts of this nature are also cataloged under “Homesteading“.

 I enjoy learning about how plants can be used for personal health.
 When I find a formula that’s particularly helpful to me, I usually offer it at my shop and booth.
 During summer I have these plants available at our market booth for sale.
+I am not always good at organizing my categories, so I apologize, but you can read these various archives to get the posts related to herbs and herbal healing: “Herbs“, “Herbalism“, “Native Herbs”

 I write about a variety of things on our blog, mostly to do with plants and our life here.
 Living in the rural Ozarks comes with a unique set of challenges and these things give me lots to write about.
 I also share photography from the area and information I learn about the ginseng and plants.
 We have horses, dogs, cats, and chickens so these critters are often the subject, too.
 When we travel, I usually write about that, too.
 Some of the places we’ve been so far include Dubai, Abu Dhabi, France, Germany, Amsterdam, and Colorado, Texas, Florida, and Louisiana.